Retroperitoneal space: Subdivisions

 Bounded by the posterior leaf of the renal fascia and the muscles of the posterior abdominal wall.
-It contains only fat ("pararenal fat"), and is also called the "paranephric body", or "pararenal fat body".
+It contains only fat ("pararenal fat" also known as "pararenal fat body", "paranephric body", or "paranephric fat").

+Pararenal fat is a fatty layer situated posterior to the renal compartment, and extending inferiorly into the iliac fossa.
+It is situated posterior to the posterior aspect of renal fascia, and anterior to the aponeuroses of the retrorenal muscles.
+It is plentiful in the dihedral angle of the iliopsoas muscle and the quadratus lumborum muscle, filling the lumbar fossa posterior and inferior to the kidney.

 Clinical significance

-Bleeding from a blood vessel or structure in the retroperitoneal such as the aorta or inferior vena cava into the retroperitoneal space can lead to a retroperitoneal hemorrhage.
+Bleeding from a blood vessel or structure in the retroperitoneal area such as the aorta or inferior vena cava into the retroperitoneal space can lead to a retroperitoneal hemorrhage.